Finding passion in one’s work is a gift.

 The career of a luthier is a unique path, and it takes years to develop the skills necessary to excel in this craft.
 Without a deep-seated passion and commitment, it is difficult to succeed.
 Luckily, we love what we do.

-Matthew is a restorer and instrument builder and part owner of Grand Rapids Violins, LLC.
+Matthew is an award winning instrument builder and restorer and part owner of Grand Rapids Violins, LLC.
 He has a Certificate of Lutherie from the Violin Making School of America in Salt Lake City, as well as a Bachelor’s of Music from Grand Valley State University and a Master’s of Music in performance from the University of Cincinnati College-Conservatory of Music.

 Matthew spent a number of years working for Jerry Pasewicz in Raleigh, North Carolina.
 There he carried out a wide variety of advanced restorations and also spent a great deal of time working on sound adjustments with Jerry, who received his education in the workshop of René Morel of New York.
 Matthew also had the honor of serving a bow-making apprenticeship with Jerry.